andrepucas/lp2_4XGame_p2_2022/README.md

 Manages the game, handling Player Input and [`GameStates`].
-It starts by setting the `CurrentState` to `Pre Start`, which in turn delegates the [`PanelsUserInterface`] to update it's display, sending it the respective [`UIStates`].
+It starts by setting the `CurrentState` to `Pre Start`, which in turn delegates the [`PanelsUserInterface`] to update its display, sending it the respective [`UIStates`].
 These represent specific UI cases for each [`GameStates`], managed by boolean control variables, thus easing the transition between displayed info.